metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 The above command would connect Metabase to your Postgres database, `metabaseappdb` via `localhost:5432` with the user account `username` and password `password`.

+### Running the Metabase JAR as a service

+The exact instructions for how to run Metabase as a service will differ depending on your operating system, but the idea is to run Metabase as a service so that Metabase will run automatically.
+For an example of how to set up Metabase as a service, check out [Running Metabase on Debian](./running-metabase-on-debian.md).

 ## Migrating to a production installation

-If you've been running Metabase with the default H2 application database and your team has already created questions, dashboards, collections and so on, that's no problem.
-You can migrate to a production database at any time (though the sooner you do, the better).
-See [Migrating from the default H2 database to a production database](migrating-from-h2).
+If you've been running Metabase with the default H2 application database and your team has already created questions, dashboards, collections and so on, you'll want to migrate that data to a production application database.
+And the sooner you do, the better.
+See [Migrating from the default H2 database to a production database](migrating-from-h2.md).

 ## Troubleshooting